kmpotter2/PepperdineChallenges/README.md

 # PepperdineFinTechBootcamp
-This is where I will upload my Pepperdine FinTech Bootcamp Challenges
+This is where I will upload my Pepperdine FinTech Bootcamp Challenges or Projects